TriangleDataCenter/Triangle-BBH/README.md

 # Triangle-BBH
 Frequency-domain BBH TDI-2.0 response template and basic analysis tools, including the TDI-2.0 response wrappers of 2 waveforms: (1) the IMRPhenomD \& HM waveform of [BBHx](https://github.com/mikekatz04/BBHx) (CPU \& GPU) and (2) the  IMRPhenomD \& HM waveform of [WF4PY](https://github.com/CosmoStatGW/WF4Py) (CPU only).
 The responses are consistent with the time-domain simulations of **Triangle-Simulator** (see Example 3).
-Also offered is an illustrative example (Example 4) for the preliminary analysis of **Taiji Data Challenge II**, nevertheless, it **should not** be regarded as a solution to all the challenges.
+Also offered is an illustrative example (Example 4) for the preliminary analysis of **Taiji Data Challenge II** (TDC II), nevertheless, it **should not** be regarded as a solution to all the challenges.
 There are at least three factors in TDC that this examples do not account for: 1) more realistic noises, 2) signal overlap, 3) more complex waveforms.
 Besides, Example 0 - 2 might be useful for the researchers who are interested in studying GW sciences with Bayesian method.